serokell/blog-posts/typescript-for-haskellers/article.md

 They allow you to build your own types from small blocks.
 And with pattern matching, it is easy to access this data.

-Unfortunately, you can't build an ADT in the same way in TypeScript, but we will show you what we can do with the existing type system.
+Unfortunately, you can't build an ADT in TypeScript the same way as in Haskell, but we will show you what you can do with the existing type system.
 We will start with the easiest enums and move to more complex things after that.

 #### Union types